Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ## Cloud configuration

 Credentials default to authenticating to the Azure AD endpoint for the Azure public cloud.
-To access resources in other clouds, such as Azure Government or a private cloud, configure credentials with the `authority` argument.
+To access resources in other clouds, such as Azure Government or a private cloud, configure credentials with the `AuthorityHost` argument.
 [AzureAuthorityHosts](https://learn.microsoft.com/dotnet/api/azure.identity.azureauthorityhosts?view=azure-dotnet) defines authorities for well-known clouds:

 ```C# Snippet:AuthenticatingWithAuthorityHost
 var credential = new DefaultAzureCredential(new DefaultAzureCredentialOptions { AuthorityHost = AzureAuthorityHosts.AzureGovernment });